Optical, Dynamic and Topological Characteristics of Deformed Schwarzschild Black Holes: Deformed Black hole solution

 The deformation in the black hole geometry is introduced via an energy density function $ \mathcal{E}(r) $, which is chosen to be proportional to $ 1/r^4 $, as follows \cite{Khosravipoor}:

 where $ \alpha $ and $ \beta $ are deformation parameters.
 The parameter $ \alpha $ controls the strength of the deformation, while $ \beta $ ensures the avoidance of central singularities at $ r = 0 $.
-This choice of energy density function satisfies the necessary energy conditions and asymptotically decays as $ r \to \infty $.
+This choice of energy density function satisfies the necessary energy conditions and asymptotically decays as $ r \to \infty $. { The specific form of $\mathcal{E}(r)$ in Eq. \eqref{eq5} is motivated by the requirement to construct a regular black hole geometry that avoids curvature singularities at the centre.
+The $(\beta + r)^4$ dependence ensures that the energy density remains finite as $r \to 0$ and falls off rapidly as $r \to \infty$, thereby satisfying the necessary energy conditions and preserving the asymptotic (A)dS structure. }

 Substituting $ \mathcal{E}(r) $ into the field equations yields the modified metric function for the deformed AdS black hole \cite{Khosravipoor}:

 where $ M $ is the mass of the black hole.
 The asymptotic form of the metric function remains consistent with the AdS-Schwarzschild solution, but the additional term proportional to $ \alpha $ introduces deviations that modify the black hole's properties.